Master this 5-Step Negotiation Process

 Learn effective negotiation strategies through a combination of solid content with highly interactive and industry-specific activities to practice negotiating.
 Including individual participation, group discussions, role-play activities, case studies, and Q&As.

-Participants leave our training with developed skills in negotiation: knowing precisely how to prepare for a negotiation, create viable alternatives, problem-solving and confidently negotiate “win-win” agreements.
+Participants leave our training with developed skills in negotiation: knowing precisely how to prepare for a negotiation, create viable alternatives, problem-solve, and confidently negotiate “win-win” agreements.

 Mistakes to Avoid During the Negotiation Process